withastro/docs/src/pages/en/core-concepts/framework-components.md

 💡 *Useful for sidebar toggles, or other elements that might be used only for certain screen sizes.*

+> ⚠️ Remember, this directive only refers to making the component *interactive* at certain media queries.
+This does not affect the component being *rendered to the screen*, nor its *visibility*!

 ### `client:only=" "`

 Start importing the component JS at page load, similar to `client:load`.